-Soft scrambled eggs stir-fried with tender tomatoes in a sweet, tangy and savory sauce!
-This easy 10-minute Chinese tomato egg stir-fry is made with minimal ingredients.
-A comforting, healthy and affordable main dish best served over rice.
+Soft scrambled eggs stir-fried with tender tomatoes in a sweet, tangy, and savory sauce!
+This easy Chinese tomato egg stir-fry recipe uses minimal ingredients and is ready in just 10 minutes in one pan.
+A family-friendly, budget-friendly main that is healthy and perfect for busy weeknights!

 Jump to:

-My version of this classic Chinese dish features scrambled eggs and tomatoes cooked in a tangy, sweet and savory sauce.
-It's delicious and hits the spot!
+My version of Chinese egg tomato stir-fry features scrambled eggs and tomatoes cooked in a tangy, sweet, and savory ketchup-based sauce.

-My mother often made this egg dish for our family of five!
+My mother often made this fast and simple egg dish for our family of five!
 Sometimes, she would swap the eggs with beef (click here for the recipe).
-It was a fast and simple meal idea for her to cook and it kept our bellies full!

 My favorite part is when the tangy sauce glosses over the plain rice and it's like a whole meal in itself!